amankumarconnect/Ethnus-Group-P76-LMS/README.md

 # MERN Stack Learning Management System (LMS)

-This is a full-featured Learning Management System (LMS) built from the ground up using the MERN stack (MongoDB, Express.js, React, Node.js).
-The platform allows instructors to create, manage, and sell courses, and students to enroll and consume course content.
----
 BY AMAN KUMAR [23BCE10302], ISHAN PARDHI [23BCE10597], SAKSHAM KUMAR SINGH [23BCE10374], PRIYAN BHATIA [23BCE11682]

 ## Table of Contents